Agar’s benefits lie in the fact that it’s a functional food. Nourishment is only one of the ways it contributes to a healthy body.

-Agar is very nourishing but has virtually no calories and is fat-free.
+Agar is very nourishing yet has virtually no calories and is fat-free.
 According to the USDA nutritional data, Agar is a good source of many important minerals.
-More specifically, Agar shows good levels of manganese, magnesium & iron, and moderate levels of calcium, potassium, zinc , copper and choline*.
+Agar shows good levels of manganese, magnesium & iron, and moderate levels of calcium, potassium, zinc , copper and choline*.
 For vitamins, it shows high levels of folate** (B9) and moderate levels of vitamin E and K. The omega fatty acid ratio is 25/1 in favour of omega-3, a great benefit considering the omega 6 predominance in our diets.
-Agar is dubbed a 'functional food' because its benefits go beyond nourishment:
+Agar is dubbed a ‘functional food’ because its benefits go beyond nourishment:

 “Functional Food is a natural or processed food that contains known biologically active compounds which when in defined quantitative and qualitative amounts provides a clinically proven and documented health benefit, and thus, an important source in the prevention, management and treatment of chronic diseases of the modern age”.
 (Wikipedia)